Born in deepest Cornwall, now living in wild Wales, Bev has been practising her personal brand of eclectic witchcraft for years and years.

 Real witchcraft requires the following:

 - Life experience.
-There is no substitute for whole load of life experience, both happy and not so happy; good and bad.
+There is no substitute for a whole load of life experiences, both happy and not so happy, good and bad.
 Drawing on life experience cannot be bettered in the world of witchcraft.
-You will know more about people, more about the consequences of actions, more about how things almost always work out for the best.
-That’s why a 13 year old cannot be a real witch, however confident he or she is.
+You will know more about people, more about the consequences of actions, and more about how things almost always work out for the best.
+That’s why a 13-year-old cannot be a real witch, however confident he or she is.

 - A deep understanding of the principles of magick.
-This is so important… yes a spell will work if you have the sure knowing that it will, but knowing how it works helps enormously.
+This is so important… yes a spell will work if you have the sure knowledge that it will, but knowing how it works helps enormously.
 Magick is powerful.
 It’s not harmless.
 You can create situations accidentally.
 You must have respect for magick.
 Don’t trivialize it.
 Magick is governed by universal laws.
-Have a read through of that article, then come back here and ask any questions you have.
+Have a read-through of that article, then come back here and ask any questions you have.

 - An open mind and the willingness to learn.
 Real witches understand that life is one big learning experience.
 There’s no point where a witch says to him/herself, ‘Right, that’s it, I’m done.
 I know all there is to know.’
 They expand their knowledge by reading scientific articles and books.
 They hone their skills by continuous practice.
 They record and observe.
 They acknowledge where it went wrong and where it all went right.

 - Patience.
 Having the willingness to wait, and to become receptive to the results of the spells you work is essential.
 There is nothing black and white about magick.
 It can happen very quickly, but more often, it takes time.
 The more effort you put into working toward your goal, the faster the universe will deliver the goods.

 Things You Don’t Need to Work Magick